AshwAthi8/PEsniffer/README.md

-# PEsniffer
+# Sniffer
-PEsniffer is for learning about PE files and analyzing it.
+Sniffer is for learning about PE files and analyzing it.